 In addition to the requirements of this Code, all occupancies shall conform to the provisions included in the State Building Code (Chapter 19.27 RCW) and Uniform Building Code and Standards Adoption and Amendment rules (Chapter 51-40 WAC).
-In case of conflicts among Codes enumerated in RCW 19.27.031 subsections (1), (2), (3) and (4) and this Code, the first named Code shall govern over the following.
-Provided, in the case of conflict between the duct insulation requirements of this Code and the duct insulation requirements of Table 6D of the Uniform Mechanical Code (Chapter 51-42 WAC), the duct insulation requirements of this Code, or where applicable, a local jurisdiction's energy code shall govern.
+In case of conflicts among Codes enumerated in RCW 19.27.031 subsections (1), (2), (3) and (4) and this Code, an earlier named Code shall govern over those following.
+In the case of conflict between the duct insulation requirements of this Code and the duct insulation requirements of Table 6D of the Uniform Mechanical Code (Chapter 51-42 WAC), the duct insulation requirements of this Code, or where applicable, a local jurisdiction's energy code shall govern.